 About twenty islands in the Columbia River call this refuge home, and countless flora and fauna reside here.
 Local wildlife is abundant and thriving.
 At least 35 bald eagles nest and live here year-round.
 Migrating tundra swans, ducks, and geese have healthy populations here too.

 In the river, you can spot American shad, bass, catfish, perch, Pacific lamprey, smelt, and starry flounder.
 Seaside harbor seals, California sea lions, beavers, mink, muskrats, river otters, and white-tailed deer can be seen where land and water meet.

-The Lewis and Clark National Wildlife Refuge also encompasses the mouth of the Columbia River where it meets the sea.
-Take the hiking trails or paddle the river as the Lewis and Clark Expedition once did, and see a whole new side of the Pacific Northwest that many people don’t take the time to fully appreciate.
+The Lewis and Clark National Wildlife Refuge also encompasses the mouth of the Columbia River, where it meets the sea.
+Take the hiking trails or paddle the river as the Lewis and Clark Expedition once did, and see a whole new side of the Pacific Northwest that many people don’t take the time to appreciate fully.

 7. Feed Seals at the Seaside Aquarium

 Seaside Aquarium, founded in 1937, is privately owned and known as one of the oldest aquariums on the west coast.
 It’s small, but affordable, friendly, and filled with fish and other sea creatures.

 I love the small and intimate feeling overall.
 When visiting Seaside with children, be sure to stop here.
 It’s set up well to keep the whole family feeling included and making unforgettable memories.